-Where does Etsy end, where does your business begin?
+Where does Etsy end, and where does your business begin?

 Making a transition does not mean you should abandon Etsy or your loyal customer base.
-It means to use what you have built through your hard work and dedication to growing your brand beyond Etsy.
+It means using what you have built through your hard work and dedication to growing your brand beyond Etsy.
 Start thinking of your Etsy shop as a business.
 Make a plan to have another selling channel in addition to your Etsy shop.
-It is a smart business decision that reduces risk when your Etsy shop is your only source for sales.
+It is a smart business decision that reduces risk when your Etsy shop is your only source of sales.